Class 4 2025 - 2026

 Spelling

-In addition to the homework above, there will be a weekly spelling focus and list of words to learn, these words will be taught in class and opportunities to practise them provided in school at least 3 times a week.
+In addition to the homework above, there will be a weekly spelling focus and list of words to learn, these words will be taught in class and opportunities to practise them provided in school.
+We welcome your support in learning these spelling patterns at home so that children can apply them confidently in class.
+The words can be learnt by using the games set on Spelling Shed, learning spelling patterns and using look, cover, say, write.

 Snack Time